Private, In-Home Tutoring in Glendale Heights, Illinois

-SchoolTutoring Academy’s tutoring programs for Glendale Heights students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Glendale Heights, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The curriculum engage all students in problem-solving, critical thinking, and the ability to construct knowledge while connecting lessons to real-world contexts.
 This prepares students for successful transitions into post-secondary education and careers through the faculty’s consistent course/subject learning goals and use of best practices instructional strategies.
 Students are provided opportunities to take responsibility for their own learning in a supportive, safe environment.